 You understand language.
 Why can’t computers?
 The Berkeley Natural Language Processing Group is trying to do something about it.
 We use a mix of computer science, linguistics, and statistics to create systems that can cope with the richness and subtlety of human language.

 - Linguistic analysis: modeling the syntactic and semantic structures of text.
 Our work in this area includes syntactic parsing, semantic analysis, and coreference.
 We focus on structured probabilistic models, including unsupervised and latent-variable methods.
-Some highlights: Check out our state-of-the-art parser and coreference system (currently the best available)!
+Some highlights: Check out our parser and coreference system !

 - Machine translation: translating text from one language into another.
 Our work in MT focuses on richly structured models that operate at a deeper syntactic level rather than a surface phrase level.
 We also design new algorithms for efficient alignment and decoding.
 Check out our word alignment and language modeling toolkits.

 - Computational linguistics: using computer science to study language.
 Our computational linguistics projects include automated reconstruction of ancient languages and decipherment of historical documents.
-Check out some recent press!
+Check out some press!

 - Grounded semantics: modeling meaning.
 We use compositional models to produce interpretations of text grounded in the real world, linking spatial references to geometry, and dialogs to agent plans and goals.